aishwarya-suyamindra/Math-AId/README.md

 In summary, while the current results showcase the model's prowess in reasoning, addressing the observed computational inaccuracies requires a nuanced approach.
 By refining prompts, balancing training objectives, and exploring additional dimensions, the model can potentially evolve into a more impactful tool for enhancing mathematical reasoning abilities.

 ## Conclusion
+The project sought to enhance mathematical problem-solving by fine-tuning large language models using the GSM8K dataset.
+Leveraging pre-trained models and prompt engineering, the approach aimed to improve the model's reasoning ability and create a symbiotic relationship between language understanding and mathematical reasoning.
+The fine-tuned model displayed promising proficiency in decoding reasoning steps, achieving a RougeLsum score of 0.55.
+While demonstrating coherent intermediate solutions, the model showed limitations in precise mathematical computations, indicating room for improvement.

+Carefully chosen parameters, including learning rate, batch sizes, and optimizer, contributed to computational efficiency.
+Various prompts were explored during training, providing comprehensive insights into the model's performance.
+Looking ahead, potential improvements involve experimenting with chain of thought code prompts and balancing training objectives to refine the model's computational accuracy.
+The project's holistic approach aims to create a more impactful tool for enhancing students' mathematical reasoning abilities.

 ## References